sagargadekar601/git-commit-info/GitCommit/Solution.md

 - There are few console errors, I didn't get time to resolve those.
 - Code line numbering is not aligned to the actual line numbers in the code, it needs two different counters (one for old file other for updated file).
 I added only one counter due to time constraint.
-- I haven't added code to get the title and description of the commit.
-This will require another server call from a client and also to another gitHub API.
-This is similar to the existing commit "diff" call I made in the application.
-I focused mainly on the files and the diff.
-Currently, whatever commit title and description it is showing is static text.